 - Overseas travel is less common unless you are working within travel-related industries or for a niche market.
 Overseas work is possible, however, with large companies that have overseas branches.

 Recruitment consultant roles are generally open to graduates regardless of degree subject.
-Employers typically value drive, experience, skills and abilities as well as the determination to succeed over specific qualifications.
+Rather than specific qualifications, employers typically value drive, experience, skills and abilities as well as the determination to succeed.
 Applying to an agency that specialises in a market or industry related to your degree subject, for example IT or engineering, may increase your chances.

 Entry with an HND or foundation degree is possible.
 Entry without a degree is possible for those with relevant experience, skills and abilities.

-Postgraduate study is not essential.
-You may find that relevant experience and skills are more useful.
+Postgraduate study is not essential and you will probably find that relevant experience and skills are more useful.